nuntz/rags/README.md

 - `--collection-name NAME`: Use a specific collection name in the vector database (default: "default_collection")
 - `--db-path PATH`: Specify the path to store the ChromaDB database (default: "~/.local/share/rags/chroma_db")
 - `--request-limit N`: Set the maximum number of requests to make to the LLM (default: 50)
+- `--llm-url URL`: Specify the URL for the LLM server (default: "http://127.0.0.1:8080/v1")
+- `--api-key KEY`: Provide an API key for the LLM server (default: "not-needed")
+- `--model-name NAME`: Specify the model name to use (default: "gpt-4o")

 ### Examples